IBM-Cloud/docs-services/services/Apprenda/index.md

 ## First Time Setup
- If you are the first member of a Bluemix Organization Space to access the platform, you will be prompted to create a new Development Team.
-Once subscribed, you will be forwarded to a registration page that includes a Signup Token.
-Complete the form to create your new Developer Team.
+ If you are the first member of a Bluemix Space to access the platform, you will be prompted to create a new Development Team.
+Once subscribed, you will be forwarded to a registration page to complete the process.

  From there you will be presented with a list of tutorials, including deploying your own app, using the Visual Studio Extension, understanding how billing works, andusing IBM Watson services.